 Proof.
 Consider the surjective homomorphism $H\to M'$, $h\to hC'$.
-It is easy to check that the kernel is $I$.
+It is easy to check that the kernel is $\mathcal I$.
 So $N$ is isomorphic to $M'$.
 Similarly the surjective homomorphism $H\to M$, $h\to h C$ induces an isomorphism $N'\to M$ of $H$-module.
 The lemma is proved.

-{\bf 2.3.} The geometric explanation of the isomorphism is that Thom isomorphism for a certain equivariant $K$-group of the cotangent bundle of flag variety is compatible with certain actions of the affine Hecke $H$, see [L2, Section 7].
+{\bf 2.3.} The geometric explanation of the isomorphism in the above lemma is that Thom isomorphism for a certain equivariant $K$-group of the cotangent bundle of flag variety is compatible with certain actions of the affine Hecke $H$, see [L2, Section 7].

 Lemma 2.2 seems helpful in understanding the structure of $H$-modules $M$ and $M'$, and may be useful to understand canonical left cells.
 A natural question is to consider the submodule of $M'$ (resp. $M$) generated by all $C_wC'$ (resp. $C'_wC$), $w\in c_0\cap Y_0$.
 Modulo a central character of $H$, we can get a finite dimensional quotient algebra of $H$.
-In next section we will give some discussion to the images in such quotient algebras of the modules.
-It seems possible that the images are either irreducible modules of $H$ or 0 when $k$ is algebraically closed and char$k$=0.
+In next two sections we will give some discussion to the images in such quotient algebras of the submodules.
+We will show that the images in such a quotient algebra is either irreducible $H$-module or zero when $k$ is algebraically closed (Theorem 4.1).